MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/index.md

 ulong hotelId = 1;

-// Create a record and generate a vector for the description using your chosen embedding generation implementation.
+// Create a record and generate a vector for the description using your chosen embedding generation implementation. await collection.UpsertAsync(new Hotel
-// Just showing a placeholder embedding generation method here for brevity. await collection.UpsertAsync(new Hotel
 {
     HotelId = hotelId,